seeminglee/smlcandy/README.md

     export LSCOLORS=Exfxbxdxcxegedabagacad
 ```

 ### Color palette for iTerm

+If you are on the Mac and you don't already use iTerm, use it.
+It's awesome.
+Go get it at http://iterm2.com

 This palette is based on the [Tango palette](http://en.wikipedia.org/wiki/Tango_Desktop_Project#Palette) with some minor tweaks for better readability against a black background.